 Jewish Language Consortium

-The Jewish Language Consortium is intended to maximize the efficiency and effectiveness of the work of several organizations, helping us all achieve our collective mission: to document, educate about, and revitalize Jewish languages.
+The Jewish Language Consortium works to maximize the efficiency and effectiveness of the work of several organizations, helping us all achieve our collective mission: to document, educate about, and revitalize Jewish languages.

 Five mutually reinforcing steps are necessary to achieve our mission: